 The emergency call

 If you have a trip, fall, medical emergency or need help, press the button on the pendant.
 The Careline alarm unit will make a series of beeping noises to let you know it has been activated.
 It will send a signal to the alarm unit in your home and this will automatically dial the control centre, where an operator is available 24-hours a day, ready to take your call.
+The call centre is operated by Herefordshire Housing who provide a professional service and are fully accredited by the TSA (formerly Telecare Services Association).

 Each pendant has a unique identification number.
 This means that as soon as the call connects, the operator can see who is calling and has access to the information you have supplied about your needs and nominated contacts.
 Even if you cannot speak or are too far away from the speaker in the alarm unit to be heard, the operator will begin to contact people on your list, or contact the emergency services.
 If you have a keysafe, the four digit code may be given to the emergency services to allow them into your home to help you.
 (This code will not be given to anyone else).